OptimalBits/bull/REFERENCE.md

-  startDate?: Date | string | number; // Start date when the repeat job should start repeating (only with cron). endDate?: Date | string | number; // End date when the repeat job should stop repeating. limit?: number; // Number of times the job should repeat at max. every?: number; // Repeat every millis (cron setting cannot be used together with this setting.) count?: number; // The start value for the repeat iteration count.
+  startDate?: Date | string | number; // Start date when the repeat job should start repeating (only with cron). endDate?: Date | string | number; // End date when the repeat job should stop repeating. limit?: number; // Number of times the job should repeat at max. every?: number; // Repeat every milliseconds within the nearest interval of length "every" (cron setting cannot be used together with this setting.) exactRecurrence?: boolean; // repeat job every n milliseconds regardless the interval of every (only with every.) count?: number; // The start value for the repeat iteration count.
 }
 ```